Ethereum Price Analysis: Risk of Drop Below $3K Persists as

 Critical Resistance Zone

-The critical resistance zone lies between $3,300 and $3,600.
-A daily close above this range could signal a potential trend shift, but until then, upside movements are likely to remain corrective.
+Generally, You Should Be Aware That the critical resistance zone lies between $3,300 and $3,600.
+Usually, A daily close above this range could signal a potential trend shift, but until then, upside movements are likely to remain corrective.

 Support Zone

-On the downside, the support zone between $2,600 and $2,500 is crucial, representing the origin of a strong bullish impulse earlier in the cycle.
+Obviously, The support zone between $2,600 and $2,500 is crucial, representing the origin of a strong bullish impulse earlier in the cycle.
+Generally, This zone is a key level to watch, as a break below it could lead to further downside movement.

 4‑Hour Chart Perspective